 Q: Does Medicare Advantage provide dental coverage?

 A: Medicare Advantage plans are created by private insurance companies that have been vetted and approved by Medicare.
-They must adhere closely to the rules Medicare lays out pertaining to health related services for the elderly.
+They must adhere strictly to the rules Medicare lays out pertaining to health-related services for the elderly.
 They are also allowed to offer a limited number of additional services that traditional Medicare does not.
 Including, in some cases, dental plans.

 Q: Are there any viable options to dental insurance for seniors?

-A: For too many seniors dental insurance is beyond their financial capabilities.
-But that doesn’t mean they need to accept the gradual decay and loss of their teeth and all the problems that brings with it.
-While the available options are not likely to provide the same type of benefits as a good dental plan they can be useful in helping to prevent major problems.
+A: For too many seniors, dental insurance is beyond their financial capabilities.
+But that doesn’t mean they need to accept the gradual decay and loss of their teeth.
+While the available options are not likely to provide the same type of benefits as a good dental plan, they can be useful in helping to prevent major problems.
 And, to a limited degree, dealing with larger problems.